x1angli/pyDDNS/README.md

 ### Cron job in Linux
 Cron job are used to schedule commands to be executed periodically.
 You can setup commands or scripts, which will repeatedly run at a set time.
 Cron is one of the most useful tool in Linux.

-To edit your crontab file, type the following command at the UNIX / Linux shell prompt:
+To edit your crontab file, type the following command at the Linux shell prompt:

     $ crontab -e